hassaanshafqatt/turkish-mathbook-main/ADMIN_SETUP.md

 - **Service Role Key**: Required on the server for admins to create users.
 Add `SUPABASE_SERVICE_ROLE_KEY` to `.env` file.
 - **Server-Side Security**: User creation now uses server-side API, so the service role key is never exposed to the client.
+- **Owner Role Restriction**: Owner accounts can ONLY be created/set via SQL for security.
+The admin panel does not allow creating or promoting users to owner role.
 - **First Owner**: Must be set manually via SQL.
 The application cannot auto-promote users to owner.
 - **Self-Deletion**: Owners cannot delete their own account through the UI (prevents lockout).
 - **Role Changes**: Take effect immediately but may require re-login for full effect.